g1mv/density/README.md

     unzip premake.zip
 ```

-6) Let's build and test :
+6) Build and test :

 ```
     premake5.exe vs2017
     msbuild Density.sln
     bin\Release\benchmark.exe -f
 ```

 And that's it !
-If you open the Visual Studio IDE, in the solutions explorer by right-clicking on project names you can set the platform toolset back to VS2017 or VS2015, if you also need to compile without Clang/LLVM.
+If you open the Visual Studio IDE, in the solutions explorer by right-clicking on project names you can change platform toolsets, if you also want to try other compilers.

 Output format
 -------------